ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/cca_rme/_index.md

 ---
-title: Get started with the Realms Management Extension (RME)
+title: Get started with the Realm Management Extension (RME)

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for developers interested in learning the concepts of the Realms Management Extension and the Arm Confidential Compute Architecture (CCA).
+who_is_this_for: This is an introductory topic for developers interested in learning the concepts of Realm Management Extension and the Arm Confidential Compute Architecture (CCA).

 learning_objectives:
     - Understand the Arm Confidential Compute Architecture (CCA)